ZK Rollup

 ZK rollups can theoretically scale much further:

-- Recursive proofs: Proofs of proofs, enabling exponential scaling
+- Recursive proofs: Proofs of proofs, enabling scaling.

-- Off-chain data (validiums): Can post data off-chain for even greater scalability (with trust tradeoffs)
+- Off-chain data (validiums): Can post data off-chain for greater scalability.

 Better Privacy Potential